I went in search of my dart set today.

 I’ve been told that my life isn’t real before.

 I’m not the greatest at memories.
 I forget things.
-I don’t save a lot of pictures, though I’m sure I must have taken them.
-Sometimes it feels like a dream.
+I don’t save enough pictures.
+Sometimes my life feels like a dream.